Is my favorite new TV show this year a ripoff?

 Oh, no, I'm just kidding.

-They weren't like, oh, we're like having a special episode where it's all about this one surgeon who sits with his scalpel for like an hour.
+They weren't like, oh, we're like having a special episode where it's all about like this one surgeon who like sits with a scalpel

-It's just like, let's save lives hour after hour, bringing a new patient in on the gurney.
+It's just like, let's save lives hour after hour, bring in a new patient in on the gurney.

 Being here